 These water treatments in closed loop systems optimize their ability to transfer heat throughout a manufacturing facility.
 Whether the unit operates chilled or hot will determine the chemicals and specific equipment used and the final pricing of this form of water treatment.

 Cooling towers have the unique problem of exposing water to the outside.
-This puts the water at risk for taking on bacteria or algae.
+This puts the water at risk of taking on bacteria or algae.
 Additionally, as water evaporates from the cooling tower, it leaves minerals in the water behind, leading to scale buildup.
 As with all process water uses, starting with purified water for a cooling tower can mitigate some of the effects of scale and microbe growth.
 However, even clean water will develop contamination without proper treatment to prevent it.

 Part of water treatment and management for industrial cooling towers may also include testing and treatment for bacteria such as Legionella.
-This potentially dangerous bacteria can thrive and spread to nearby people unless you take measures to prevent it.
+This potentially dangerous bacteria can thrive and spread to nearby people unless you take measures to control it.

 As with other types of industrial water treatment, the cost of chemically preventing bacteria, scale and corrosion in cooling towers depends on the size of the towers, their volume and the exact types of prevention measures taken.